All Episodes

 It was the only good news of the day.

-Every every aspect of national government failed that day.
+Every aspect of national government failed that day.

-All the big expensive money no object, federal alphabet soup, uh CIA, FBI, FAA, INS failed.
+All the big, expensive, money-no-object federal alphabet soup, CIA, FBI, FAA, INS failed.

-The only government that worked was uh lowest level uh metropolitan municipal government, the fire department uh uh the firemen of New York, pounding into that building, pounding up with a hundred po uh a hundred pounds of equipment on their backs, pounding up into that burning building.
+The only government that worked was lowest-level metropolitan municipal government, the fire department, the firemen of New York, pounding into that building, pounding up with 100 pounds of equipment on their backs, pounding up into that burning building.

-So naturally the only functioning bit of government is eliminated uh from Nanny Bloomberg's commemoration.
+So naturally, the only functioning bit of government is eliminated from Nanny Bloomberg's commemoration.

-And the and the courage, the raw courage of Todd Beamer and his fellow passengers who got on an ordinary commuter flight, and when they discovered that it wasn't an ordinary commuter flight, they didn't sit there following the stupid nineteen seventies hijack procedures.
+And when they discovered that it wasn't an ordinary commuter flight, they didn't sit there following the stupid 1970s hijack procedures.

 They acted as citizen volunteers in an ad hoc militia and provided the only good news of the day.

-And we're gonna commemorate that ten years on with a lot of weepy, huggy, feely, touchy, weepy, multi-culty, mushy, wimpy, pansified drivel for the most part about quote, tragic events, unquote.
+And we're going to commemorate that 10 years on with a lot of weepy, huggy, feely, touchy, weepy, multi-culti, mushy, wimpy, pansified drivel for the most part about quote tragic events, unquote.

-It's not good, it doesn't say a lot about us, uh and if if that's what it is like at your nine eleven commemoration, complain about it.
+And if that's what it is like at your 9-11 commemoration, complain about it.

 Make sure this event is addressed honestly and understood for what it is.